SnehalTikare/publication-data-analysis-using-hadoop-mapreduce/README.md

 ## Overview
 In this project, we will create Map Reduce programs for parallel processing of the [publically available DBLP dataset](https://dblp.uni-trier.de) that contains entries for various publications at many different venues (e.g., conferences and journals).
+We perform multiple map/reduce jobs to analyze the data.
+Below are the tasks performed to get insights into the data.
+1) Find top ten published authors at each venue.
+2) Compute the list of authors who published without interruption for N years where 10 <= N.
+3) Produce the list of publications that contains only one author for each venue.
+4) Produce the list of publications for each venue that contain the highest number of authors for each of these venues.
+5) Compute the list of top 100 authors in the descending order who publish with most co-authors and the list of 100 authors who publish without any co-authors.

 ## Instructions
 Below are the instructions to run the project